joshsimmons/inclusion-rider/rider.md

 ## Licensing

 *   **My materials are licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)**, except where otherwise noted.
-*   If you produce recordings, they must be under a [Creative Commons license](https://creativecommons.org/licenses/), or at least licensed to me such that I can redistribute it.
+*   I own and retain the rights to official recordings of my presentation and grant you license to use, modify, and redistribute them.
 (For example: **I need to be able to post recordings on Internet Archive and YouTube.**)

 ## Setup and AV